withastro/astro/packages/integrations/markdoc/README.md

 ### Markdoc config

-The Markdoc integration accepts [all Markdoc configuration options](https://markdoc.dev/docs/config), including [tags](https://markdoc.dev/docs/tags) and [variables](https://markdoc.dev/docs/variables).
+The Markdoc integration accepts [all Markdoc configuration options](https://markdoc.dev/docs/config), including [tags](https://markdoc.dev/docs/tags) and [functions](https://markdoc.dev/docs/functions).

 You can pass these options from the `markdoc()` integration in your `astro.config`.
-This example declares a `countries` variable and an `includes` function for use across all Markdoc content collection entries:
+This example adds a global `getCountryEmoji` function:

 ```js
 // astro.config.mjs